 \subsection{Main Contribution for Channel Coding}

-It is known that there is an intimate relationship between the channel coding and the source coding with side-information (eg.~\cite{wyner:74, csiszar:82, ahlswede:82}).
-In particular, for an additive channel, the error probability of the channel coding by a linear code can be related to the corresponding source coding with side-information \cite{wyner:74}.
-Chen {\em et.~al.}~also showed that the error probability of the source coding with side-information by a linear encoder can be related to the error probability of a dual channel coding problem and vice versa \cite{chen:09c} (see also \cite{hayashi:10b}).
+It is known that there is an intimate relationship between channel coding and source coding with side-information (eg.~\cite{wyner:74, csiszar:82, ahlswede:82}).
+In particular, for an additive channel, the error probability of channel coding by a linear code can be related to the corresponding source coding problem with side information \cite{wyner:74}.
+Chen {\em et.~al.}~also showed that the error probability of source coding with side-information by a linear encoder can be related to the error probability of a dual channel coding problem and vice versa \cite{chen:09c} (see also \cite{hayashi:10b}).
 Since those dual channels can be regarded as additive channels conditioned by state-information, we call those channels {\em conditional additive channels}\footnote{In \cite{hayashi:10b}, we called those channels {\em general additive channels} but we think "conditional" is more suitably describing the situation.}.
+As a similar symmetric channel, a regular channel \cite{delsarte:82} is known.

-In this paper, we exclusively consider the regular channel \cite{delsarte:82}, and propose a method to convert a regular channel into a conditional additive channel.
-Thus, by using aforementioned duality between the channel coding and the source coding with side-information, we can evaluate the error probability of the channel coding for regular channels.
+In this paper, we mainly discuss a conditional additive channel, in which, the additive noise is operated subject to a distribution conditioned with an additional output information, and propose a method to convert a regular channel into a conditional additive channel so that our treatment covers regular channels.
+Additionally, we show that the BPSK-AWGN channel is included in conditional additive channels.
+Thus, by using aforementioned duality between channel coding and source coding with side-information, we can evaluate the error probability of channel coding for regular channels.

-By the same reason as the source coding with side-information, we assume two assumptions, Assumption \ref{assumption-Y-marginal-markov} and Assumption \ref{assumption-memory-through-Y}, on the noise process of a conditional additive channel.
+By the same reason as source coding with side-information, we assume two assumptions, Assumption \ref{assumption-Y-marginal-markov} and Assumption \ref{assumption-memory-through-Y}, on the noise process of a conditional additive channel.
 It should be noted that the Gilbert-Elliott channel \cite{gilbert:60,elliott:63} with state-information available at the receiver can be regraded as a conditional additive channel such that the noise process is a Markov chain satisfying both Assumption \ref{assumption-Y-marginal-markov} and Assumption \ref{assumption-memory-through-Y} (see Example \ref{example:gilbert-elliot}).
 Thus, we believe that Assumption \ref{assumption-Y-marginal-markov} and Assumption \ref{assumption-memory-through-Y} are quite reasonable assumptions.